 In this paper, we have developed QUORUM, a novel QoS-aware routing protocol for wireless mesh networks.
-Specifically, QUO-RUM takes three QoS metrics into account: bandwidth, end to end delay and route robustness.
-To optimize QUORUM for wireless mesh networks, we propose several mechanisms for topologyaware route discovery that drastically reduce the control overhead and network congestion from route discovery.
-In addition, we introduce the novel DUMMY-RREP data latency estimator, and show it to be effective in providing accurate estimates of end-to-end delay experienced by data packets.
-Finally, our proposed link robustness metric allows QUORUM to punish and discourage free-riding behavior by selfish nodes.
+Specifically, QUORUM takes three QoS metrics into account: bandwidth, end to end delay and route robustness.
+To optimize QUORUM for wireless mesh networks, we propose several mechanisms including topology-aware route discovery that drastically reduce the control overhead and network congestion from route discovery.
+In addition, we introduce the novel DUMMY-RREP data latency estimator, and show it to be effective in providing accurate estimates of endto-end delay experienced by data packets.
+Finally, our proposed link robustness metric allows QUORUM to punish and discourage free-riding behavior by selfish nodes, a side effect of the robustness metric.

-Acknowledgements

-We would like to thank the anonymous reviewers for their helpful comments, and Prof. Elizabeth Belding for her feedback on earlier versions of this work.
+Acknowledgements We would like to thank the anonymous reviewers for their helpful comments, and Prof. Elizabeth Belding for her feedback on earlier versions of this work.
 This work is supported in part by NSF under CAREER Award #CNS-0546216 and DARPA under the Control Plane project (BAA 04-11).